on-nix/python/README.md

 # Why

+- :heavy_check_mark: To make using Nix on Python projects as simple as possible.
+  Just copy and paste the examples and go! :nerd_face:
-To scale the Python ecosystem on Nix to every package and version ever published on the [Python Packaging Index][PYPI], while keeping the user interface extremely simple.
+- :heavy_check_mark: To make possible packaging every package ever published on the [Python Packaging Index][PYPI].

-You no longer require to become a [Nix][NIX] expert in order to embed the benefits of [Nix][NIX] in to your [Python][PYTHON] projects.

 # Applications vs Libraries